20 Real-Life Fairytale Places You Should Add To Your Bucket List

 Hạ Long Bay, in northeast Vietnam, is known for its emerald waters and thousands of towering limestone islands topped by rainforests.
 Sprawling Halong City is the bay’s main gateway, but its dowdy high-rises are a disappointing doorstep to this site.

-The region is popular for scuba diving, rock climbing, and hiking, particularly in mountainous Cát Bà National Park.
+The region is famous for scuba diving, rock climbing, and hiking, particularly in mountainous Cát Bà National Park.
 Junk boat tours and sea kayak expeditions take visitors past islands named for their shapes, including Stone Dog and Teapot islets.

 Las Lajas Sanctuary, Colombia